egamr/example-tikrok/readme.md

 ![MEDIALIST](/assets/images/tikrok/MEDIALIST.png)

-On the left, we can send the request and add parameters to the request.
-Also pay close attention to the right side where you can choose from all supported languages to auto-generate sample code corresponding to the exact request on the left.
+On the left, we can send the request or add parameters.
+On the right side you can auto-generate a sample code corresponding to the request on the left from all supported languages.

-And you will see...it is very close to what `gallery.js` is using:
+And the autogenerated code is very close to what `gallery.js` is using:

 ```javascript
 function getMedia(client) {